 Duties on Imported Alcohol

 Imported alcohol is subject to customs duties and may also attract additional taxes, such as alcohol excise duties.
 These duties and taxes can significantly impact the profitability of importing businesses.
+Please note that only governments or their agencies or boards can import liquor typically.

 Exporting Alcohol: What You Need to Know